SpenBot/node-pg-test/README.md

   - use either filter() or reduce() to combine data

 + FRONTEND
-  - expand view for enrollments data info
+  - adding enrollments to a student
-  - edit button
   - search bar